 Find more quick chats on the BrightFocus Foundation website, including some tips and support for Alzheimer’s disease caregivers.

 The amyloid cascade hypothesis is commonly discussed in Episode 40: Alzheimer’s disease roundtable.

-Listen to a discussion of Amyloid beta’s putative role as an ancient ant-microbial peptide in the brain in Episode 13: Amyloid Beta: Villain, or Hero in Alzheimer’s Disease?
+Listen to a discussion of amyloid beta’s putative role as an ancient anti-microbial peptide in the brain in Episode 13: Amyloid Beta: Villain, or Hero in Alzheimer’s Disease?